brianyamasaki/JavaHuntTheWumpus/README.md

 ### What are User Events?

+The Graphical UI will convert mouse clicks, button presses, keyboard presses and other basic events into User Events that the Game Logic needs to play the game.

 In Hunt the Wumpus, User Events include things like:

 * Moving to a new room
-* Shooting and arrow
+* Shooting an arrow
 * Choosing a Map
 * Answering a Trivia question
 * and much, much more.

-The Graphical UI will convert mouse clicks, button presses, keyboard presses and other basic events into User Events that the Game Logic needs to play the game.

 ### So what is Game Logic?